 The Man Who Started It All, The Novelist Himself:

-But with Craig Johnson at the helm of the storylines, the plots on Longmire could have gotten thicker and thicker.
+But with best-selling author Craig Johnson at the helm of the Walt Longmire mystery novels, the plot on TV’s Longmire would have surely grown even richer.

 We could have enjoyed watching the Longmire series for years to come if they hadn’t chosen to cancel it.